-Figure 2.11 indicates Residential land uses incur more cost than revenue generated, while Working and Open Lands, and Commercial and Industrial land uses incur less cost than revenue generated.
-It is important to note that Residential land uses indirectly
+Figure 2.12 indicates Residential land uses incur more cost than revenue generated, while Working and Open Lands, and Commercial and Industrial land uses incur less cost than revenue generated.
+It is important to note that Residential land uses indirectly generate revenue that is not captured in COCS studies (e.g. Commercial land uses are often dependent on large populations indicative of Residential land uses).

 - The Town's Residential land use category entails by far the largest total equalized value, and has historically exhibited the largest increases in total equalized value of all land use categories, as determined by WDOR.
-However, these values and the subsequent tax revenue gained, must be weighted against data presented in COCS studies, as per Figure 2.11, and the Town's desire to retain its rural character. - The majority of non-farm residences in the Town are located on large (1-15 acres) non-agricultural lots located in relative isolation from other compatible land uses.
-New development trends and techniques, utilizing smaller lot sizes in closer proximity to other compatible uses, should be considered in new residential development to aid in reducing environmental degradation and more efficiently and effectively manage the Town's resources and provide services. - WDNR has future land acquisition plans at the Lima Marsh Wildlife Area.
-WDNR has also delineated a trail network through the Town as a component of their State Trails Network Plan. - The Town is currently in the process of updating their Zoning Ordinance and proposed updates may conflict with data as presented in this Plan, and existing zoning designations of lands in the Town.
-The Town will need to ensure consistency between this Plan, the Town's updated Zoning Ordinance, and existing zoning designations of lands in the Town. - The Town has two open brownfield sites within its borders offering the opportunity for public-private redevelopment projects.
+However, these values and the subsequent tax revenue gained must be weighted against data presented in COCS studies, as per Figure 2.12, and the Town's desire to retain its rural character. - The majority of non-farm residences in the Town are located on large (1-15 acres) non-agricultural lots, located in relative isolation from other compatible land uses.
+New development trends and techniques, utilizing smaller lot sizes in closer proximity to other compatible uses, should be considered in new residential development to aid in reducing environmental degradation and more efficiently and effectively manage the Town's resources and provide services. - Consolidated Koshkonong Sanitary District (CKSD), in providing public sewer/water services, offers the potential for commercial and/or industrial land uses in the Town. - The WDNR has delineated a trail network through the Town as a component of their State Trails Network Plan. - The Town has two open brownfield sites within its borders offering the opportunity for public-private redevelopment projects. - The County will be revising and updating their Land Division Ordinance (Chapter 15 -Municipal Code of the County of Rock).